A manufacturable surface code architecture for spin qubits with fast transversal logic: Background

 \subsection{Spin qubits in silicon}

 Semiconductor spin qubits generally refer to nanoscale qubits encoded in the spin states of electrons or holes in a semiconductor substrate.
-In this work, we will specifically consider electrons held in quantum dots in silicon, which is a platform that has seen considerable recent progress \cite{burkard_semiconductor_2023, weinstein_universal_2023, george_12-spin-qubit_2025, wu_simultaneous_2025, broz_demonstration_2025, steinacker_industry-compatible_2025}.
+In this work, we will specifically consider electrons held in quantum dots in silicon, which is a platform that has seen considerable recent progress \cite{burkard_semiconductor_2023, weinstein_universal_2023, george_12spinqubit_2025, wu_simultaneous_2025, broz_demonstration_2025, steinacker_industrycompatible_2025}.
 Here we will describe the general terminology and architectural implications of the silicon spin qubit platform, leaving a specific discussion of state-of-the-art performance metrics to Section~\ref{sec:hw-req}.
 From an architectural perspective, these devices present a compelling substrate for large-scale fault-tolerant quantum computing: the qubit footprint is comparably small (dot pitches on the order of tens of nanometers), fabrication is compatible with existing CMOS \removed{semiconductor}processes, and spin shuttling is a novel and powerful tool.
+We refer the interested reader to Ref. \cite{burkard_semiconductor_2023} for a more thorough review of semiconductor spin qubits.

 A silicon quantum dot array is defined by electrostatic gates as depicted in Figure~\ref{fig:hero}, in which we identify three important categories of these gates: ``plunger'' gates, each of which is tuned to create a quantum dot that can hold one electron; ``barrier'' gates, which control inter-dot tunnel coupling, used for shuttling and for electron-electron entanglement\removed{interaction} via the exchange interaction; and the gates that define the large electron reservoirs and quantum dot that form a single-electron transistor, which is used to measure the spin states of electrons\removed{temp}.
 The simplest way to compute with electrons in quantum dots\removed{use a quantum dot array as a quantum processor} is to treat individual electrons as qubits, where the two logical states are the spin states $\ket \uparrow$ and $\ket \downarrow$; alternative encodings can exploit up to four electrons per qubit to trade control complexity, magnetic gradient requirements, and coupling speed \cite{burkard_semiconductor_2023}.
 Generally, increasing the number of electrons that encode each qubit simplifies the control requirements, but may reduce best achievable qubit coherence.
 The exchange-only (EO) qubit encoding uses three electrons to define each qubit, and is a promising choice for scalability because it relaxes the requirement for localized magnetic field control and instead can be operated by only tuning DC voltages on barriers and plungers \cite{bacon_universal_2000, divincenzo_universal_2000}.
 In all qubit encodings, logical operations between qubits are mediated by the exchange interaction: by tuning the inter-dot tunnel barrier and dot detuning, one can dynamically adjust the exchange coupling between two adjacent electrons and thereby implement controlled-phase, CNOT-equivalent, or SWAP-like operations.
 It may even be beneficial to use multiple different encodings in one architecture \cite{gutierrez_comparison_2025}.